Code-Institute-Submissions/Milestone-Project_2-1/README.md

 In the wireframe I set the ambition to have a Subscribe feature, where a button is present under each teams’ stats and graphs.
 This button would produce a modal with a form to enter the user’s email address, and once submitted, exits the modal and a quick pop up message appears thanking the user for subscribing.
 The user would then receive an email informing him/her which team they have subscribed to.
-This requires implementation of the EmailJS API, which unfortunately was not possible within the time scope of this project.
+This requires implementation of the [EmailJS API][34], which unfortunately was not possible within the time scope of this project.

 #### 2. Access to more team statistics